k94ll13nn3/Strinken/docs/input/documentation/parser/usage.md

 ## String resolution

+### Classic resolution

 The resolution of a string is done by passing to the `Resolve` method an instance of the class for which the parser is designed.

 ``` csharp